Blazemeter/taurus/docs/ScenarioBuilding.md

   my-req:
     requests:
       - url: http://blazedemo.com/
-        json-path-assertion:  # contains list of options
+        assert-jsonpath:  # contains list of options
+            - "$."  # if this JSONPath not found, assert will fail
+            - "$.result[0]" # there can be multiple JSONPaths provided
 ```

 Full form: